git clone https://github.com/openliberty/guide-microprofile-opentracing.git

 You can inspect each span by clicking it to reveal more detailed information, such as the time at which the request was received and the time at which a response was sent back.

-If you examine the other traces, you might notice a red trace entry, which happens when an error is caught by the span.
-In this case, since one of the tests accesses the /inventory/systems/badhostname
+If you examine the other traces, you might notice a red trace entry, which indicates the span caught an error.
+In this case, one of the tests accesses the /inventory/systems/badhostname

-endpoint, which is invalid, an error is thrown.
+endpoint, which is invalid, so an error is thrown.
 This behavior is expected.

-When you are done checking out the services, stop both Open Liberty servers using the Maven liberty:stop-server
+When you’re done checking out the services, stop both Open Liberty servers using the Maven liberty:stop-server

 goal: